 Support and wellness.
 A web page resource that points to a selection of general and profession specific resources for doctors experiencing problems in their personal or working life.

-Sustainable working.
+Sustainable careers .
 The College has developed this important strategy to improve the working lives of clinicians working in Emergency Departments in the UK.
 It covers many areas such as wellbeing, work patterns, bullying, valuing trainees etc.

 GP Wellbeing.
 A web page resource that points to a selection of general and profession specific resources for doctors experiencing problems in their personal or working life.
 It also includes information and advice on general wellbeing.